TheSeniorGeek/onedrive-keep-alive/README.md

 [![Platform](https://img.shields.io/badge/Platform-macOS-lightgrey.svg)](https://apple.com/macos)
 [![YouTube](https://img.shields.io/badge/YouTube-The%20Senior%20Geek-red.svg)](https://youtube.com/@TheSeniorGeek)

-An automated, lightweight background utility designed to keep Microsoft OneDrive running reliably on macOS by monitoring its process and restarting it automatically if it crashes, closes, or silently hangs.
+An automated, lightweight utility designed for long-running OneDrive hydration or full-download sessions on macOS.
+It monitors the OneDrive process and automatically restarts it if it crashes or closes.
+It is intended as a temporary helper during large downloads.
+It is not an everyday background utility.

 ---

 ## 📺 Video Walkthrough

-**Tutorial Coming Soon!**
+> 🎬 **Tutorial Coming Soon!**
 A complete video walkthrough and setup demonstration will be available shortly on **[The Senior Geek YouTube Channel](https://youtube.com/@TheSeniorGeek)**.

 ---